qwurey/flume-spool-recursive-directory-source/README.md

-# Flume Spooling Directory Source: support sub-directories recursivly
+# Flume Spooling Directory Source

 Flume-NG 's SpoolingDirectorySource does not support recursivly traversal the directory.
-So I have developed this feature to support.
+So I have developed this feature to support monitor sub-directories recursivly.

 **NOTE 1: SpoolRecursiveDirectorySource plugin is built for Flume-NG 1.6.0 and will not work on Flume-OG**